Workplace Explosions in Pennsylvania

 Types of Injuries Caused by Workplace Explosions

 Workplace explosions are extremely dangerous, especially when they cause secondary explosions, fires or structural damage.
 Workers who were not in the vicinity of the primary explosion may be injured by flying debris or collapsing buildings.
-At Larry Pitt & Associates, we fight to recover compensation for workers who sustained all types of injuries in workplace explosions, including:
+At Larry Pitt & Associates, P.C., we fight to recover compensation for workers who sustained all types of injuries in workplace explosions, including:

 Workers who are injured in workplace explosions are generally entitled to workers’ compensation benefits under the Pennsylvania Workers’ Compensation Act.
-If you were injured in a workplace explosion, contact a Philadelphia workers’ compensation lawyer who can ensure your rights are protected.
+If you were injured in a workplace explosion, contact a dedicated workers’ compensation lawyer who can ensure your rights are protected.

 Death Benefits for Families